Harjeet Atwal

 Harjeet Atwal (Punjabi: ਹਾਰਜੀਤ ਅਤਵਾਲ, born 8 August 1952) is a British Punjabi writer and novelist.
 He has written more than 20 books and he is also the editor of Punjabi magazine Shabad.
 He is also known as a storyteller and poet.
 Now he lives in London with his wife and three children.
-He received runner-up Dhahan Prize for his novel Mor Udari in 2015.
+He received a runner-up Dhahan Prize for his novel Mor Udari in 2015.

 Early life

 Harjeet Atwal, a well known Punjabi writer was born on 8 September 1952, in village Pharala, district Jallandhar now district Nawanshahar in Punjab, India.
 His father's name was Darshan Singh and mother name was Balbir Kaur.
 He is eldest brother of three sisters and a late brother.
 He was brought up at his native village Pharala.
 He got his secondary education from Govt.
 High School Pharala, and graduation from Sikh National College, Banga.
 After his degree in law he started his legal practice in Nawanshahar courts but he migrated to U.K. in July, 1977.
 Since then he is living in U.K. with his family.
 He has his interest in literature since his childhood and started writing short stories and poems in his school days.
 He has written more than two dozens books in Punjabi.
 His work is a part of universities courses.
 He lives in London since he moves to U.K. He has three grown up children, two daughters and one son.